-Burkeite had long been considered the source of Na2CO3-Na2SO4 scaling in black liquor evaporators [1].
-A few decades ago, black liquor was relatively rich in sulfate, and the LTV evaporators used predominantly in those days were not designed to perform as crystallizing evaporators.
-When black liquor was concentrated to above the solubility limit for sulfate-rich Burkeite, it crystallized, scaling and plugging LTV evaporator tubes rapidly [2].
+Burkeite had long been considered the source of Na2CO3-Na2SO4 scaling in black liquor evaporators (1).
+A few decades ago, black liquor was relatively rich in sulfate and the LTV evaporators used predominantly in those days were not designed to perform as crystallizing evaporators.
+When black liquor was concentrated to above the solubility limit for sulfate-rich Burkeite, it crystallized, scaling and plugging LTV evaporator tubes rapidly (2).
 Units in which Burkeite deposited as scale required frequent boilouts to maintain evaporation capacity.
-As falling film technology developed, falling film, high solids concentrators replaced direct contact evaporators.
+As the falling film technology developed, falling film, high solids concentrators replaced direct contact evaporators.
 These early concentrators experienced extremely high scaling rates and this reopened the study of evaporator fouling due to sodium salts.
-Shi [3] identified carbonate rich double salt that we refer to as dicarbonate from its XRD pattern.
-One of the important findings was that dicarbonate forms fine, micron sized crystals, Figure 7.1, that subsequently agglomerate in suspension and on heat transfer surfaces [4,5].
+Shi (3) identified the XRD patter for the carbonate rich double salt dicarbonate.
+One of the important findings was that dicarbonate forms fine, micron sized crystals, Figure 1, that subsequently agglomerate in suspension and on heat transfer surfaces (4,5).
 One of the important features of dicarbonate is that it does not grow on existing Burkeite crystals.

-Figure 7.1.
+Figure 1.
 Crystal agglomerates of dicarbonate from a solution with a carbonatesulfate molar ratio of 5:1.
-From [4].
+From (4).